CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 Version 1.3.4
 - Added a `zCommunityId` user function to calculate the Community Id.
-- Added Event Interations for ContextProcessId and TargetProcessId.
+- Added Event Interactions for ContextProcessId and TargetProcessId.
 - Added a `Processes - Outbound Connections From a Process Name` query that is based on CVE-2023-23397.
 - Dashboard updates for a future release of the FLTR parser.
 - Minor dashboard fix where the legend was missing.